khasan2k/DevOps/AWS/EC2 Auto Scaling and Load Balancing on AWS: Step-by-Step Guide.md

+## EC2 Auto Scaling and Load Balancing on AWS: Step-by-Step Guide

 ## What is auto scaling?

 Auto Scaling is a service offered by Amazon Web Services (AWS) that automatically adjusts the number of instances according to the user's application demand.
 With auto-scaling, high availability can be achieved for an application without incurring high costs.